Join Us for this Major

 Highway 6

-Keynote: Safer Highway 6 Action Group
+Speaker: Safer Highway 6 Action Group

 Highway 6 from Winnipeg to Thompson is the primary transportation corridor to the North.
 Many communities link to it via secondary roads.
 750 km long, it generates constant traffic to Winnipeg for personal, medical, tourism, and freight reasons.
 In winter, it can become a hazardous and risky journey.
 What iRAP road improvements should be undertaken to reduce risk?